Mutundi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 8: sets the permission to the file hello as follows:
-Script 9: sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode
+Script 9: sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode Script 11: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.